Esukhia/tibtext_utils/README.md

 To do:

 File Pre-processing for Corpus Analysis - A script that takes a sub-set of corpus files (the 95 separate files that are all "Speech_Dialogs", for example) and dumps all their content into a single .txt file (Speech_Dialogs.txt in this case).
 Should be able to handle multiple input encodings and output should be in Unicode (a tool like WordSmith, for example, only likes Unicode).

+Lemmatizer & POS tagger: A script that adds POS & Lemma info tags to text.